One Year On: This is Edinburgh Survey Results

 - This is Edinburgh

-Almost one year on from the launch of ‘This is Edinburgh’, a new survey has revealed the positive and decisive impact of Edinburgh’s first ever city centre marketing campaign.
+Almost one year on from the launch of ‘Forever Edinburgh’, a new survey has revealed the positive and decisive impact of Edinburgh’s first ever city centre marketing campaign.

-Overall awareness of the campaign among the 500 locals surveyed was very high, with over 88% having seen ‘This is Edinburgh’ via its advertising campaign, website, social media, events and editorial press coverage, with this figure rising to 98% when shown branding.
-When asked to rate the ‘This is Edinburgh campaign’ out of 10, with 10 being ‘love it’, 88.2% rated it 8 or above, with 19.0% awarding it top marks.
+Overall awareness of the campaign among the 500 locals surveyed was very high, with over 88% having seen ‘Forever Edinburgh’ via its advertising campaign, website, social media, events and editorial press coverage, with this figure rising to 98% when shown branding.
+When asked to rate the ‘Forever Edinburgh campaign’ out of 10, with 10 being ‘love it’, 88.2% rated it 8 or above, with 19.0% awarding it top marks.